 SEED favors a value and small company bias across a diverse basket of stocks.

 We favor a value and small company bias in the stock portfolios we manage.
 Both factors have shown over time and across markets the ability to generate additional returns to investors; although, as we cover below, that added return may be associated with added risk.
 Behavioral economists argue instead that both strategies add to performance by avoiding over-priced stocks.
-Either way, the bias has historically and across markets provided excess (i.e., risk adjusted) returns.
+Either way, the bias has historically and across markets provided excess (i.e., above market) returns.
 Value and small company biases also pass two other key hurdles: they are theoretically sound and sensible, and they are simple to apply and test for.

 From an academic standpoint and ours, Occam’s razor applies: the simpler the better.
 For pricing models, the more complex the required empirical test, the higher the risk of data mining.
 In other words, by running the data and adjusting the model enough times, a researcher will find good results regardless of how spurious.
-But just because the price-to-book ratio (to pick on one factor) adequately captures “value” does not imply that it’s the best in practice.
+But just because the price-to-book ratio (to pick on one measurement) adequately captures “value” does not imply that it’s the best in practice.
 Even in a market efficient world, value is nothing other than a proxy for some other undefined yet undiversifiable risk factor or factors.
 In a mispriced asset world favored by behavioral economists, price-to-book is an even more suspect measure of value.
 So yes, any particular value index fund may provide better historical risk adjusted returns than the next, but SEED won’t attempt to track either one at the expense of higher taxes or costs.